 - 1. Academic advice in respect of faculty rules (for example in the case of curriculum compilation) given by staff designated by the faculty committee, corresponds to the application of faculty rules and is the responsibility of the dean. - 2.
 Admission to occasional studies: To be admitted to occasional studies, a person must comply with the requirements and compulsory achievement levels.
-Permission to deviate from the requirements in the official Mathematics bridging course in the Faculty of Natural and Agricultural Sciences may be granted by the dean of the faculty in which the module is offered, with written notification to the registrar. - 3.
-Admission to modules: Permission to deviate from the rules regarding prerequisites in respect of a student studying on the Qwaqwa Campus is granted by the official governance structure of the faculty.
+Permission to deviate from the requirements in the official mathematics bridging course in the Faculty of Natural and Agricultural Sciences may be granted by the dean of the faculty in which the module is offered, with written notification to the Registrar. - 3.
+Admission to modules: Permission to deviate from the rules regarding prerequisites in respect of a student studying at the Qwaqwa Campus is granted by the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, in consultation with the dean and Registrar, on the recommendation of the academic head of department and with written notification to the relevant dean.

-- 4. Admission based on a standard of proficiency is dealt with in terms of the Alignment of the Recognition of Prior Learning (RPL) and short learning programmes guideline document. - 5.
-Exemptions are granted on the basis of non-formal learning in accordance with the Alignment of the Recognition of Prior Learning (RPL) and short learning programmes guideline document, limited to not more than 50% (fifty percent) of the modules or courses of the qualification programme in question. - 6.
-The application of a person for recognition of or exemption from modules after her/his studies have been interrupted, is considered by an academic head of department and/or a programme director, dean/head of a school, or a director of a centre in terms of the Alignment of the Recognition of Prior Learning (RPL) and short learning programmes guideline document. - 7.
-Readmission: All senior students who are not compliant with progression rules, or senior students who receive early notification for possible academic exclusion and who are blocked from registration, are to consult with an academic adviser (faculty or general) electronically or face to face according to the academic advising cycle during each academic year, in order to enable registration.
+- 4. Admission based on a standard of proficiency is dealt with in terms of the RPL policy. - 5.
+Exemptions are granted on the basis of non-formal learning in accordance with RPL guidelines, limited to not more than fifty (50) percent of the modules or courses of the qualification programme in question. - 6.
+The application of a person for recognition of or exemption from modules after her/his studies have been interrupted, is considered by an academic head of department and/or a programme director, dean/head of a school or a director of a centre in terms of the applicable RPL policy. - 7.
+Readmission: All senior students not compliant with progression rules, or senior students receiving early notification for possible academic exclusion and who are blocked for registration, are to consult with an academic advisor (faculty or general) electronically or face to face according to the academic advising cycle during each academic year, in order to enable registration.